AnotherDevBoy/log-monitoring/README.md

 ## TODO
 ### MUST
-- [ ] Explain how to improve design
+- [ ] Statistics: the sections of the web site with the most hits.
+For example, the section for "/api/user" is "/api" and the section for "/report" is "/report"
 - [ ] Status code should start from 100 to be RFC compliant
 - [ ] Unit tests
+- [ ] Write a test for the alerting logic
+- [ ] Grammar check
-- [ ] Review all requirements are met
+- [ ] Package and send